UPDATED: Coronavirus-related changes and closings in the Fredericksburg area

 LIBRARIES, SCHOOLS

-Central Rappahannock Regional Library is canceling all programs and meetings through March 31.
+- Central Rappahannock Regional Library has closed all branches and satellite locations.

 NONPROFITS